lbenz730/ncaahoopR/README.md

 * ```away_timeout_remaining```: Number of timeouts remaining for the away team.
 * ```home_timeout_ind```: Binary indicator of whether home team took a timeout in the previous 60 seconds of game time.
 * ```away_timeout_ind```: Binary indicator of whether away team took a timeout in the previous 60 seconds of game time.
 * ```home_favored_by```: Number of points by which the home team is favored, prior to tip-off.
 If Vegas point spread is available on ESPN, that is used as the default.
-When not available, an attempt is made to impute the pre-game point sread from derived team strengths.
+When not available, an attempt is made to impute the pre-game point spread from derived team strengths.
 Imputed point spreads are not available for games prior to the 2016-17 season or when one of the teams is not in Division 1.
 * ```game_id```: ESPN game_id for the game in question.
 * ```date```: Date of game.